 \section{Introduction}

-The Kolmogorov-Arnold Network (KAN) has emerged as a popular alternative to the multi-layer perceptron (MLP) \cite{liu2024kan}.
-Rather than learning a fixed weight on each edge, the KAN instead learns a flexible non-linearity.
-In doing so, the KAN is capable of increased expressivity and interpretability compared to the MLP.
-Initial works have primarily demonstrated the impressive capabilities of the KAN in scientific applications or equation modeling tasks \cite{li2025u, coffman2025matrixkan, liu2024kan, koenig2024kan, wang2024kolmogorov}.
-However, even with the superior performance of the KAN for these tasks, it has fallen short on its applicability to larger-scale tasks in NLP and Computer Vision due to substantially increased parameters and computational cost, lack of GPU hardware optimization (e.g., for basis functions), and training instability \cite{yu2024kan, le2024exploring, VisionKAN2024}.
-For example, due to these non-linear edges, an edge may require up to 204 FLOPs compared to an MLP, which would require only 2 FLOPs per edge (1 for multiply and 1 for add) \cite{yang2024kolmogorov}.
-Therefore, significant research is needed to reduce the orders of magnitude performance gap between KAN and MLP.
+The Kolmogorov-Arnold Network (KAN) has emerged as a popular alternative to the multilayer perceptron (MLP) \cite{liu2024kan}.
+Rather than learning a fixed weight per edge, KAN instead learns a flexible nonlinearity.
+In doing so, KAN achieves greater expressivity and interpretability than MLP, which has led to impressive capabilities in scientific and equation modeling tasks \cite{li2025u, coffman2025matrixkan, liu2024kan, koenig2024kan, wang2024kolmogorov}.
+However, even with the superior performance of KAN for these tasks, it has fallen short on larger-scale tasks in NLP and computer vision due to substantially increased parameters and computational cost, lack of GPU hardware optimization (e.g., for basis functions), and training instability \cite{yu2024kan, le2024exploring, VisionKAN2024}.
+For example, while computing an edge for an MLP only requires 2 FLOPS (1 for multiply and 1 for add), computing an edge for a KAN may require up to 204 FLOPs, due to the nonlinearity \cite{yang2024kolmogorov}.
+This shortcoming necessitates significant research to reduce the orders of magnitude performance gap between KANs and MLPs.

-Recently, the Kolmogorov-Arnold Transformer (KAT) has managed to overcome some of the obstacles preventing the KAN from being deployed to large-scale tasks \cite{yang2024kolmogorov}.
-It achieves this by replacing each MLP in the Transformer with a Group-Rational KAN (GR-KAN), which augments the input to each linear layer with the safe Pade Activation Unit (PAU)\cite{molina2019pad} in a grouped fashion (more details in Section \ref{sec:background}).
-In doing so, each GR-KAN would learn a weighted summation of learned nonlinear functions.
-Unlike the traditional KAN, the GR-KAN is more computationally efficient, reducing the number of FLOPs to only slightly more than that of MLP, and is constructed to better map to GPUs.
-By modifying the Transformer with GR-KAN, the resulting KAT is capable of achieving impressive results on computer vision tasks.
+Recently, the Kolmogorov-Arnold Transformer (KAT) has overcome some of the obstacles that prevent KAN from being deployed to large-scale tasks \cite{yang2024kolmogorov}.
+It achieves this by replacing each MLP in the Transformer with a Group-Rational KAN (GR-KAN), which augments the input to each linear layer with the safe Pade Activation Unit (PAU) \cite{molina2019pad} in a grouped fashion (more details in Section \ref{sec:background}).
+In doing so, each GR-KAN learns a weighted summation of learned nonlinear functions.
+Unlike KAN, GR-KAN is more computationally efficient, reducing FLOPs to only slightly more than MLPs, and is designed to better map to GPUs.
+By modifying the Transformer with GR-KAN, the resulting KAT achieves impressive results on computer vision tasks.